Smart highways, turntables and camcorders: Everything Panasonic announced at CES 2018

 Panasonic wants to be everywhere.

-Marking the company's 100th anniversary, Panasonic ran through a wide range of areas in tech where it wants to make inroads, including highways, cities, cars and of course, your living room.
+Marking the company's 100th anniversary, Panasonic at CES 2018 ran through a wide range of areas in tech where it wants to make inroads, including highways, cities, cars and of course, your living room.

-"We can take pride in our ability to help consumers with their needs of today and tomorrow," said Michael Moskowitz, president of Panasonic Canada, Monday at CES 2018.
+"We can take pride in our ability to help consumers with their needs of today and tomorrow," said Michael Moskowitz, president of Panasonic Canada on Monday.

 Though Panasonic used to be one of the bigger names in consumer electronics, the company has made something of a retreat in recent years.
 As CNET's Ian Sherr pointed out, in 2017, while the company showed off a variety of products from a turntable to a toaster oven, Panasonic didn't announce a new TV.

-In addition, Panasonic introduced Ultra HD blu-ray players, which will also have the HCX video processor, as well as have Amazon Alexa and Google Assistant integration.
+In addition, Panasonic introduced Ultra HD Blu-ray players, which will also have the HCX video processor, as well as Amazon Alexa and Google Assistant integration.

 Branching out from home entertainment, Panasonic brought out representatives from Amazon and Google, separately, to talk about integrating Alexa and Google Assistant into cars via its Skip Generation In-Vehicle Infotainment platform, something the company announced last year.